PepiMartin28/Medical-Data-Visualizer/README.md

 # Medical-Data-Visualizer
 This is a project where a set of medical examination data is analyzed and visualized.
-To make this project its used Python, Pandas, Numpy, Seaborn and Matplotlib.
+Python, Pandas, Numpy, Seaborn and Matplotlib are used to make this project.